11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 I also looked at a few YouTube videos dedicated to creating basic multiplayer modes in Unreal Engine.
 The first video I looked at was about creating a basic split-screen multiplayer mode in Unreal Engine by MikeTheTech (2023).
 The video was a short demonstration on configuring the editor settings and adding a second player to the game.

-~~To learn how to create Multiplayer, I started by looking at Unreal Engine documentation at Epic Games (2025) which showed the basics of how to create a basic multiplayer mode, including adding other players to the level, and splitting the screen so the second player has a view.
-I encountered the problem that the second player was unable to be controlled by the second controller, so I looked at some YouTube videos to have a better understanding on how to get a multiplayer mode working.~~
-~~The first youtube video I looked at was a video on creating a basic split-screen multiplayer mode in Unreal Engine by MikeTheTech (2023).
-The video was a short demonstration on configuring the editor settings and adding a second player to the game.
-This helped to organise my existing code a little, but it did not solve the issue of the second player not receiving input.~~

-I watched a separate video which was about creating multiple players and assigning inputs to them in a fighting game by UNREAL ENGINE JOURNEY (2023).
-This video walked through creating multiple players at the start of the level, and assigning input mapping contexts to both of them, it also mentioned the important detail I was missing, that the input mapping context needs to be assigned to a different ID for each player (player one has an ID of 0, and player two has an ID of 1).
-I edited code and changed the script that adds multiple players to also assign a different ID to both of them.
-Doing this allowed the second player to work with a second controller.

 ## Implementation